venturadan/startup/notes.md

 	- though the `Promise {<fulfilled>}` output doesn't materialize...???
 26. And the Async/await stuff on slide 25 doesn't work either, of course.
 27. For Async slide 33, this: `Remember that async will auto-generate a promise if not explicitly returned` makes it sound like you don't have to write a Promise into your function, even though the example on the slides shows it that way.
 Do you or don't you?
 If not, we should show it both ways.
+28. Seems like we should have just talked way more about REST...
+(5.2 slides)
+	1. some examples
+29. why for services are we now doing static hosting from `public`?
+30. Super confusing flow on REST/CORS day---check it out (maybe not the case in the actual slides, because we hopped around)
+31. Is the Playwrite/UI/backend testing stuff useful to try to include at the level it is?

 ## To Do